 What are the 2 types of still life photography?

 There are created still lifes, where you purposely arrange a set of objects for your photograph; and found still life, when you stumble upon a nice scene or set up to photograph.

 A still life is an arrangement of everyday objects without a human subject.
 The objects can be natural such as fruits and flowers, or human-made, such as books or jewelry.

 A successful photograph starts with the subject; you need to pick the right ones and arrange them properly.
 Then, use photographic techniques to tell the story you want – consider the lighting, the composition, etc. Successful still lifes take the form of art and create a reaction in the viewer.

 What is the best lens for still life photography?

-A great all-round lens is a 50mm prime.
-However, if you can afford to have more than one, add a short telephoto with macro capabilities to your bag.
+A great all-around lens is a 50mm prime.
+However, if you can afford to have more than one, short telephoto lenses with macro capabilities make a great addition to your bag.

 Why is it called still life?